violetzxd/T-DDSTGCN/README.md

 # Robustness Testing for Autonomous Driving in Urban Environments

-This repository accompanies the ASE 2025 submission:
+This repository accompanies the AAAI 2026 submission:
-**"Robustness ADS Testing in Urban Environments: A Regional Scenario-Based Approach"**.
+**"City-Adaptive Testing of Autonomous Driving Systems with Traffic Prediction and Scenario Fuzzing"**.

 ## 🚘 Overview